tbela99/gzip/README.md

 ## Low priority list

-1. Fetch remote resources periodically (configurable) (css and javascript). right now they are updated only once.
 1. Manage the service worker settings from the front end (notify when a new version is available, manually unregister, delete cache, etc ...)?
 1. Manage user push notification subscription from the Joomla backend (link user to his Id, etc ...)?
 1. Provide push notification endpoints (get user Id, notification clicked, notification closed, etc ...)